Our Curriculum

 Throughout the year children have many opportunities to develop these essential skills.
 Including in assemblies, debates within year groups and key stages and presentation to parents.

 Children are heard daily in guided reading.
 To allow for a variety of genres to be read we do not follow a set reading scheme.
 In guided reading, a group of children read the same book every day in school and for homework.
 This allows in-depth analysis of the text to take place.
-All children are encouraged to read their own independent reading book, which they can bring in from home or they borrow from the library on our weekly visits.
+All children are encouraged to read their own independent reading book, which they can bring in from home or borrow from the library on our weekly visits.

 Methods used to teach reading